ale-fante/portfolio/README.md

 - [Spanish instance of neopets.com](https://www.neopets.com/)

 ### Education
+- 2028 - UCLA Anderson School of Business - M.B.A.
 - 2023 - UC Berkeley - B.A.
 - 2020 - Pasadena City College - A.A.